 Dates and Locations

 Module 1: Global Health Innovation Management: Getting Ready for What Lies Ahead13-17 July 2020, Alajuela (Costa Rica) INCAE Business School

 Module 2: Transforming and Developing new Solutions in Global Health7-11 September 2020, Nairobi (Kenya) Strathmore Business School

 Module 3: Getting Things Done: The Art of Implementation5-9 October 2020, Barcelona (Spain) IESE Business School

-- The Programme does not foresee any ‘course fees’.
-However, selected participants need to cover their own travel and accommodation expenses.
+- Selected participants need to cover their own travel and accommodation expenses.
 Selected participants are expected to complete the four modules of the SEP GHIM Programme.